pratham2879/FinAgent/README.md

 | `get_top_merchants(month, year, n=5)` | Transactions | Top N stores by total spend |
 | `get_transactions(month, year, category?, min_amount?)` | Transactions | Filtered line-item list |

-Tool JSON schemas are generated at runtime with `build_tool_definitions(categories)` — the detected category list is injected into each schema description so Claude always knows the valid values for the current file.
+Tool JSON schemas are generated at runtime via `build_tool_definitions(categories)` — the detected category list is injected so Claude always knows the valid values for the current file.

 ---

-## Why function calling instead of prompt-stuffing
+## Why function calling instead of dumping the spreadsheet into the prompt

-1. **Token efficiency.** 100+ transactions × every message = thousands of tokens wasted.
-Tool calls retrieve only the slice each question needs.
+1. **Token efficiency.** 100+ transactions × every message = thousands of tokens per query.
+Tool calls fetch only the slice each question actually needs.

-2. **Deterministic arithmetic.** LLMs mis-add numbers when given raw data.
-Tool functions run in Python — the maths is always correct.
+2. **Correct arithmetic.** LLMs make arithmetic mistakes on raw data.
+Tool functions run in Python — the numbers are always right.

-3. **Scales with data.** A 500-row sheet works identically to a 100-row sheet when queried via typed functions.
-Prompt-stuffing degrades linearly with size.
+3. **Scales cleanly.** A 500-row sheet works the same as a 50-row sheet when data comes through typed functions.
+Prompt-stuffing gets worse as the file grows.

-4. **Production pattern.** Plaid's `/transactions/get`, Yodlee's `/transactions`, and MX's `/transactions` all work this way — the AI calls a typed endpoint and gets structured JSON back.
-FinAgent uses the identical pattern at personal scale.
+4. **Matches how real finance APIs work.** Plaid's `/transactions/get`, Yodlee's `/transactions`, MX's `/transactions` — the AI calls a typed endpoint and gets structured JSON back.
+FinAgent is the same pattern at personal scale.

 ---